What is product bundling?

 Product bundling is a technique in which several products are grouped together and sold as a single unit for one price.
 This strategy is used to encourage customers to buy more products.
 McDonald’s Happy Meals are an example of product bundles.
 Instead of selling a burger, soda, and french fries separately, they are sold as a combination, which leads to more sales than offering them separately.

-Importance of product bundling
+Advantages of product bundling

 Bundling helps you do much more with your existing stock.
 Let’s take a look at the advantages of product bundling and how it can be beneficial for your business.